Interactive mode (auto-detects installed providers)

 • A pre-flight summary with one row per portable type (Agents, Skills, Commands, Config, Rules, Hooks)

-• Inline scope notes such as Codex: global-only or merge when a provider does not map 1
+• Inline scope notes such as merge when a provider does not map 1

 After execution, the command ends with a boxed footer: